Allen1212/generate_random_string/README.md

 # generate_random_strings
-Generate the random strings of different types, length, number.
+Generate the random strings of different types, length, number, and write them into the txt file.

 ## Type of String